orstavik/JoiComponents/book/chapter6/Discussion_sync_vs_async_polyfilling.md

 This change must be done inside all the other affected scripts in your app.
 3. Trigger this que from the polyfill loader.

-To load your web components async is therefore both complex *and* invasive.
+To load your web components async is therefore both complex *and* spills over into your other scripts.
-The complexity in itself is not necessarily a show-stopper, but the fact that all other scripts must relate to and place their functions in a que most certainly can be.
+The complexity in itself is not necessarily a show-stopper, but the fact that all other scripts must relate to and place their functions in a particular que most certainly can be.

 ### Polyfills, constraints and micro-frameworks